 Miniature Golden Retrievers love to please their owners which makes training a breeze.
 Not only this but day to day tasks should be fun and easy – these dogs love nothing more than to be groomed, walked, played with and generally fussed.

-Known as one of the most distinguished and recognisable dog breeds in the world, the Samoyed is a gorgeous white teddy bear dog that will fit right in with your family.
+Known as one of the most distinguished and recognizable dog breeds in the world, the Samoyed is a gorgeous white teddy bear dog that will fit right in with your family.

 Caring and wise, this dog responds well to children who will harness this pup’s playful side.

-Highly recognisable by their white coat, most prospective owners don’t know that this dog comes in four colors:
+Highly recognizable by their white coat, most prospective owners don’t know that this dog comes in four colors:

 - White and Biscuit